mlynch/mlynch.github.com/_posts/2013-02-01-lifestyle.markdown

 Personally, I've had my company called a lifestyle business many times, because we have bootstrapped and might continue to do so.
 It always seems implied that we want to stay small and not really make a dent in the universe.
 In reality, we just have a way of working that feels right to us, and we think we can grow just fine without bringing on outside investment and still make a big impact.

-Do us all a favor: stop using such shallow terms.
+I want our startup communities to stop using such shallow terms.
 There are some really awesome companies that don't fit the fundraising mold yet have had a huge impact on the world, and we should be celebrating them.

 Of course, there is nothing wrong with fundraising, but the entrepreneurial pursuit is never black and white.